gpinkham/ClinCaptureSvn/web/README.txt

 8. GNU LGPL License

 1. SYSTEM REQUIREMENTS:

 ClinCapture is currently tested and developed on the following platforms:

-Server Operating Systems:
+Supported Server Operating Systems:

-Redhat Enterprise Linux 4.0+
+- Redhat Enterprise Linux 4.0+
-Windows Server 2003
+- Windows Server 2003
-Mac OS 10.X
+- Mac OS 10.X

-Databases:
+Supported Databases:

-Postgres 8.4
+-Postgres 8.4
-Oracle 10g
+- Oracle 10g

-Client Browsers:
+Supported Client Browsers:

-Internet Explorer 8 or 9
+- Internet Explorer 8 or 9
-Mozilla Firefox
+- Mozilla Firefox
-Chrome
+- Chrome

 Web Server:

-Apache Jakarta Tomcat 6.0.x
+- Apache Jakarta Tomcat 6.0.x
-Java: Java 2 SDK 1.6.x or 1.7.x
+- Java: Java 2 SDK 1.6.x or 1.7.x

 Hardware Requirements:

-Memory: 256 MB minimum (2 GB Recommended)
+- Memory: 256 MB minimum (2 GB Recommended)
-Disk Space: 500 MB minimum (2 GB Recommended)
+- Disk Space: 500 MB minimum (2 GB Recommended)

+NOTE:

-NOTE that ClinCapture can run on top of Postgres 9.x, but you will need to switch out the JDBC driver library in the ClinCapture/WEB-INF/lib folder under Tomcat.
+ClinCapture can run on top of Postgres 9.x, but you will need to switch out the JDBC driver library in the ClinCapture/WEB-INF/lib folder under Tomcat.
 Ideally, you will want to download the JDBC4 jar file from the site http://jdbc.postgresql.org/download.html.
 This database version is not included in the current test plan, but will be in the near future.

 We have been testing ClinCapture with Tomcat 7, but have encountered technical issues with its implementation, and hope to fix this in a future release.